 If you’ve reached the age of 70 and started living off your nest egg, then you know the IRS requires you to withdraw a certain amount of money from your Individual Retirement Accounts (IRAs) each year.
 The term used for this distribution is called a Required Minimum Distribution or RMD.
 So basically we work our whole life, place money in our retirement accounts, never pay taxes on that investment (there are exceptions to this), and now Uncle Sam wants his fair share for letting you save for the future.
 The IRS says, “Look, we want to get some money from you before you die.”
 So now you must withdrawal a certain percentage out and pay taxes on it.
 However, did you know that using your RMD for charity could save you on your taxes?

-Some taxpayers are not required to file a tax return, however, they may want to do so because it is possible they qualify for a tax refund due to tax credits.
-However, taxpayers need to submit a 2017 tax return in order to claim these credits.
+Some taxpayers are not required to file a tax return, however, you may want to do so because it is possible you might qualify for a tax refund due to new tax credits.
+You will need to submit a 2017 tax return in order to claim these credits.

 Taxpayers can appeal an IRS decision in an independent forum.
 This is one of ten basic rights citizens have when dealing with the IRS.
 It is known as the Taxpayer Bill of Rights.
 The IRS Office of Appeals handles each taxpayer’s case separately from the IRS office, which initially reviewed the case.
 Normally, Appeals won’t talk about a situation with the IRS to the extent that those communications seem to compromise the independence of Appeals.